abueg/posters/2022_BiologyOfGenomes/README.md

 #### :round_pushpin: Biology of Genomes (Cold Spring Harbor, NY - May 11, 2022)

+Please see [Larivière, Brajuka, Abueg, *et al.* 2023](https://doi.org/10.1101/2023.06.28.546576 ) for the publication that came from this work.

-Please click through for higher resolution.
+Click through for higher resolution.

 ![poster](abueg_poster_BoG2022_final.png)